 \subsection{The Model Parameters}

-To calculate the spectrum of GCRs using the heliosphere model and the diffusion model, six parameters are required, which consist of three heliospheric parameters related to the solar system and three diffusion parameters.
+To calculate the spectrum of GCRs near the Earth using the heliosphere model and the diffusion model, six parameters are needed, including three heliospheric parameters related to the solar system and three diffusion parameters.
 The heliospheric parameters are the strength $B_0$ of the HMF near the Earth, the tilt angle $\alpha$ of the HCS, and the polarity $A$ of the HMF, which can be obtained from observations, as shown in Figure \ref{fig:solar.png}.
-The value of $B_0$ is provided by the Advanced Composition Explorer (ACE), while the tilt angle and polarity are provided by the Wilcox Solar Observatory (WSO), represented by solid lines in the two top panels.
-It takes time for the change in the magnetic field that embedded in the solar wind to affect the motion of GCR, typically around nine months, which is referred to as the time lag \cite{Tomassetti:2017gkx, Orcinha_2019}.
+The value of $B_0$ is provided by the Advanced Composition Explorer (ACE), while the tilt angle and polarity are provided by the Wilcox Solar Observatory (WSO), represented by solid lines in the top two panels.
+The change in the magnetic field that is embedded in the solar wind typically takes about nine months to affect the motion of GCRs.
+This delay is referred to as the time lag \cite{Tomassetti:2017gkx, Orcinha_2019}.
 Considering that, we calculate the average field and tilt angle encountered by GCR particles during their journey from heliopause to Earth, as represented by the square symbol.
 The last panel in Figure \ref{fig:solar.png} shows the sunspot number (SSN) as a reference to compare the trend of $B_0$ and $\alpha$.
-It can be observed that $B_0$ and $\alpha$ increase with SSN, which reaches maximum values in February 2014, and the polarity reverses around this time.
-Other three diffusion parameters (normalization factor of diffusion $K_0$ and two spectral indices $a$ and $b$ in Equation 8) can be obtained by fitting the observed data.
+It can be seen that $B_0$ and $\alpha$ increase with SSN, reaching maximum in February 2014, and the polarity reverses around this time.
+As for the other three diffusion parameters (normalization factor of diffusion $K_0$ and two spectral indices $a$ and $b$ in Equation 8), we can obtain them by fitting the observed data.